Oregon EBT Customer Service: How to Get Help & Common Issues

 How to Contact EBT Customer Service in Oregon

-You can reach Oregon's EBT customer service through several different channels.
+You can get help with your benefits through several different channels.

-Mail: To submit documents or send written inquiries related to your SNAP or EBT benefits, use the following address: ONE Customer Service Center, PO Box 14015, Salem, OR 97309.
+• Mail: To submit documents or send formal written inquiries related to your benefits, you can use the following mailing address: ONE Customer Service Center, PO Box 14015, Salem, OR 97309.

 Multi-Lingual Support